 - Try grounding and self-soothing

 - Practice mindfulness

 - Seek social support

-Regular practice of these strategies improves the skill of self-regulation and the quality of life, boosting your happiness and resilience.
+Regular practice of these strategies can help you improve your self-regulation skill and the quality of your life, boosting your happiness and resilience.

 - Stop repeating the pattern of denying or ignoring your true reaction to a situation or experience

 - Pursue healthier patterns of coping with emotions

 - Find ways to process unpleasant emotions so that they don’t affect your daily life

 - Focus on developing the tools for self-regulation and healthy responding rather than just “managing” yourself

 - Reflect on aspects of your life that are under your direct control